Canadiana Gallery

 Lynette Furtado

-Lynette is a first-year Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
-Before that, she graduated with a degree in law, sociology, and public administration from York University.
-Lynette's primary policy interests are immigration, education, law and justice.
-This year, she is working as a Policy Consultant and Team Lead with the Public Good Initiative, working closely with Cystic Fibrosis Canada on exciting work!
-She is also acting as an Analyst with the Mental Health Policy Initiative and an Academic Functions Coordinator with the Master of Public Policy Student Association at the Munk School.
-In her free time, Lynette works as a Talks Speaker with Jack.org, a Canadian Non-Profit organization focusing on youth mental health.
-Lynette is a classical and jazz-trained singer and pianist.
-She specializes in teaching students with cognitive disabilities.
-She loves reading and cooking.
+Lynette Furtado is a second-year Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
+She previously earned a degree in law, sociology, and public administration from York University.
+Her primary policy interests encompass immigration, education, law, and justice.
+Currently, Lynette serves as Co-Director of the Mental Health Policy Initiative, while also continuing her roles as Team Lead with both the Public Good Initiative and Cystic Fibrosis Canada.
+In addition, she holds the position of President of the Master of Public Policy Student Association (MPPSA) at the Munk School.
+Outside of her academic and professional pursuits, Lynette is a Talks Speaker with Jack.org, a Canadian nonprofit dedicated to youth mental health.
+She is also a classically and jazz-trained singer and pianist, specializing in teaching students with cognitive disabilities.
+In her personal time, Lynette enjoys reading and cooking.

 Image of a person names Tashyana Davidson.